Dave Thomas (businessman): Wendy's

 Thomas opened his first Wendy's in Columbus, Ohio, November 15, 1969.
 This original restaurant remained operational until March 2, 2007, when it was closed due to lagging sales.
 Thomas named the restaurant after his eight-year-old daughter Melinda Lou, whose nickname was "Wendy", stemming from the child's inability to say her own name at a young age.
 According to Bio TV, Dave claims that people nicknamed his daughter "Wenda.
 Not Wendy, but Wenda.
 'I'm going to call it Wendy's Old Fashioned Hamburgers'."
 Before his death in 2002, Thomas admitted regret for naming the franchise after his daughter, saying "I should've just named it after myself, because it put a lot of pressure on [her]."

 In 1982, Thomas resigned from his day-to-day operations at Wendy's.
 However, by 1985, several company business decisions, including an awkward new breakfast menu and loss in brand awareness due to fizzled marketing efforts, led the company's new president to urge Thomas back into a more active role with Wendy's.
 Thomas began to visit franchises and espouse his hardworking, so-called "mop-bucket attitude".
 In 1989, he took on a significant role as the TV spokesperson in a series of commercials for the brand.
 Thomas was not a natural actor, and initially, his performances were criticized as stiff and ineffective by advertising critics.

 By 1990, after efforts by Wendy's advertising agency, Backer Spielvolgel Bates, to get humor into the campaign, a decision was made to portray Thomas in a more self-deprecating and folksy manner, which proved much more popular with test audiences.
 Consumer brand awareness of Wendy's eventually regained levels it had not achieved since octogenarian Clara Peller's highly popular "Where's the beef?" campaign of 1984.

 With his natural self-effacing style and his relaxed manner, Thomas quickly became a household name.
 A company survey during the 1990s, a decade during which Thomas starred in every Wendy's commercial that aired, found that 90% of Americans knew who Thomas was.
-After more than 800 commercials, it was clear that Thomas played a major role in Wendy's status as the third most popular burger restaurant in the U.S.
+After more than 800 commercials, it was clear that Thomas played a major role in Wendy's' status as the third most popular burger restaurant in the U.S.

+Authorship

+In 1999 Thomas wrote "Franchising for Dummies" with co-author Michael Seid, to offer practical advice and insights from his experiences as a franchise owner and industry leader.
+The book explains the fundamentals of franchising, navigating its legal and operational complexities, and making informed decisions about franchise opportunities.

 The Wellington School

-In 1982, Thomas and a consortium of entrepreneurs created and launched the first coeducational, independent school in Columbus -- The Wellington School -- in Upper Arlington, Ohio.
+In 1982, Thomas and a consortium of entrepreneurs created and launched The Wellington School in Upper Arlington, Ohio.
 The group of entrepreneurs spent three years refining plans, raising money, finding a property, and recruiting teachers and students.